biocro/biocro/README.md

 ### License

-The `BioCro` R package is licensed under the MIT license, but includes or uses other software packages that have different licenses.
+The `BioCro` R package is licensed under the MIT license, while the BioCro C++ framework is licensed under version 3 or greater of the GNU Lesser General Public License (LGPL).
+This scheme allows people to freely develop models for any use (public or private) under the MIT license, but any changes to the framework that assembles and solves models must make source code changes available to all users under the LGPL.
 See `LICENSE.note` for more details.

 ## References
 - [Humphries S and Long SP][Humphries and Long, 1995] (1995) WIMOVAC - a software package for modeling the dynamics of the plant leaf and canopy photosynthesis.
 Computer Applications in the Bioscience 11(4):361-371.